MicroBlocksCN/microblocks-site/data/markdown/ide-intro.md

-How to start the IDE.
+How to use the MicroBlocks editor.